bigscience-workshop/biomedical/README.md

 ## Thank you!

-We greatly appreciate your help - as a token or our gratitude, contributors can get the following rewards:
+We greatly appreciate your help!

-* **Authorship on a paper**; we are submitting this work to various venues centered on programmatic access to biomedical literature
+The artifacts of this hackathon will be described in a forthcoming academic paper targeting a machine learning or NLP audience.
+Implementing 3 or more dataset loaders will guarantee authorship.
+We recognize that some datasets require more effort than others, so please reach out if you have questions.
+Our goal is to be inclusive with credit!

-* **Recognition as an official contributor** if your script is accepted, you will be an official author on the **BigScience Biomedical library** from Huggingface.
+## Acknowledgements

-The hackathon guide is heavily inspired from [here](https://github.com/bigscience-workshop/data_tooling/wiki/datasets-hackathon).
+This hackathon guide was heavily inspired by [the BigScience Datasets Hackathon](https://github.com/bigscience-workshop/data_tooling/wiki/datasets-hackathon).